vega/altair/doc/user_guide/marks/geoshape.rst

 1. Use a GeoDataFrame with geometries as source and lookup related information in another DataFrame.
 2. Use a DataFrame as source and lookup related geometries in a GeoDataFrame.

-Depending on your usecase one or the other is more favorable.
+Depending on your use-case one or the other is more favorable.

 First show an example of the first approach.
 Here we lookup the field ``rate`` from the ``us_unemp`` DataFrame, where the ``us_counties`` GeoDataFrame is used as source: